 In 1944 he was deported to Austria, where he worked in the anti-tuberculosis (BCG) vaccination department of the Vienna University Children’s Hospital, and in a Ukrainian clinic in Vienna.
 After the end of the Second World War he became director of the Polish Tuberculosis Hospital at the Ebensee displaced persons camp.
 Subsequently, in Italy, he joined the Polish II (‘Anders’) Corps under British command as chief medical officer of the tuberculosis hospital in Arco, in the province of Trentino.

 In 1946 he came to the UK.
-For a second time he obtained recognition of his medical degree, and in April 1947 was entered in the medical register.
+For a second time he obtained recognition of his medical degree, and in April 1947 was registered to practise in the UK.
 He worked as a physician at tuberculosis hospitals and chest units in various parts of the country, including Wrightington (Lancashire), Liphook (Hampshire), Black Notley (Essex) and Thurrock (Essex); in the latter two hospitals he was a registrar.
 In 1953 he became deputy medical superintendent at the Middleton Hospital tuberculosis sanatorium near Ilkley, West Yorkshire.
 In 1954 he became Executive Medical Officer at the Royal Sea Bathing Hospital for children in Margate, Kent.
 In addition to his administrative functions he undertook the treatment of tuberculosis, including (from 1961) by surgical means.While in this post (until his death in 1966) he was actively involved in the reorganisation of the hospital, where new orthopaedic, urological and chest departments were being established at a time when tuberculosis was in decline.

 In addition to his professional work, Szumowski’s interests included philosophy, the arts and, especially, history.
 He wrote a book outlining the history of the town of Ostroh, the earliest Ukrainian cultural centre in his home region of Volhynia (Ostrih: A Historical Outline [Ostrih: Istorychnyi narys], Margate-Winnipeg, 1964).
 He also published an article on N. F. S. Grundtvig and folk high schools in Denmark (N. F. S. Gruntvig ta vysoki narodni shkoly v Danii; Literaturno-Naukovyi Visnyk, 1927) and pamphlets entitled The diuretic effects of mineral water from the Karol source in Iwonicz-Zdrój (Wpływ wody ze źródła "Karola" w Iwoniczu na diurezę; 1934, in Polish) and The Orthodox Faith and the Ukrainian People (Vira pravoslavna i narid ukrainskyi; 1941).